CompuTec/wms-docs/user-guide/project.md

 # Project

-Here, you can obtain additional information regarding SAP Business One Projects on documents created using CompuTec WMS.
+Here you can obtain additional information regarding SAP Business One Projects on documents created using CompuTec WMS.

+---

 It is impossible to set Enable Dimensions SQL, Proper Line to Project.
 This setting has a priority over the default Project and a Project picked during a transaction.